 - (1) Provisional Candidacy: Students may be admitted as provisional candidates for the degree of Doctor of Philosophy if they hold a bachelor's or a master's degree, or equivalent, from an approved academic institution.
 Admission is contingent upon recommendation by a department, approval by the Faculty of Graduate Studies and Research, and the availability of: suitable supervision; suitable courses of study; and adequate library, laboratory and other facilities.
-Students will remain as provisional candidates until they have successfully completed their candidacy examination (see (5) below). - Minimum Time and Residence Requirements: The time necessary to complete the requirements for the doctoral degree depends to some extent upon the student's progress; however, there are minimum periods of study and residence.
-For a student with a bachelor's degree the minimum requirement is three academic years of study and research, two of which must be in residence at the University of Alberta.
-For a student with a master's degree the minimum requirement is two academic years of study and research in residence at the University of Alberta.
-A department may propose an alternate method of meeting the residence requirement; however, the alternative is subject to approval by the Faculty of Graduate Studies and Research.
-See also §182.6. - (3) Language Requirement: A department may require a student to demonstrate a knowledge of one or more languages in addition to English.
+Students will remain as provisional candidates until they have successfully completed their candidacy examination (see (5) below). - (2) Residence Requirements: See §173.6. - (3) Language Requirement: A department may require a student to demonstrate a knowledge of one or more languages in addition to English.
 Where this is the case, the student must satisfy the language requirement before being allowed to take the candidacy examination.
-See also §182.7. - (4) Supervisory Committee: The student's program shall be under the direction of a supervisory committee of at least three faculty members who shall normally be full-time and be appointed by the Faculty of Graduate Studies and Research upon the recommendation of the department.
+See also \$173.7. - (4) Supervisory Committee: The student's program shall be under the direction of a supervisory committee of at least three faculty members who shall normally be full-time and be appointed by the Faculty of Graduate Studies and Research upon the recommendation of the department.
 The chair of the committee shall be the Faculty member under whose supervision the student is carrying out the research.
 Where appropriate, one or more members of the committee may be chosen from a department other than that in which the research is being carried out.
 The committee shall arrange for the necessary examinations and for adjudication of the thesis.
-See also §182.9. - (5) Candidacy Examination: Students in doctoral programs are required to pass a candidacy examination in subjects relevant to their general field of research.
+See also §173.9. - (5) Candidacy Examination: Students in doctoral programs are required to pass a candidacy examination in subjects relevant to their general field of research.
 The candidacy exam is an oral examination; some departments may also require that students take comprehensive written examinations prior to the candidacy exam.